sikang99/mixerdl/README.md

 note: this currently just downloads the raw mp4 file, speed improvements could be made by parallel downloading the m3u8 playlist and then concatenating with ffmpeg.
 ## Download

 Go to the releases folder and look for the current build.
-Download concat.exe if you are on Windows and concat if want to use it on MacOS/Ubuntu.
+Download `mixerdl.exe` if you are on Windows and `mixerdl` if want to use it on MacOS/Ubuntu.

 ## Requirements